Did Jesus Laugh?

-Jesus had a cheerful happy demeanor that children (Matthew 19:13) were attracted to Him and He showed them love and carried them in his arms (mark 10:16).
+Jesus had a cheerful happy demeanor that children (Matthew 19:13) were attracted to Him and He showed them love and carried them in his arms (Mark 10:16).
 Children would not be drawn to a person that does not have a happy spirit and laugh at times.

 Even sinners, who were rejected by all, found comfort and joy in Jesus’ presence (Matthew 11:19).
-Jesus was even accused by his enemies of being joyful (Luke 7:34).
+The Savior was even accused by his enemies of being joyful (Luke 7:34).
 And He also explained to John’s disciples that while He was with His disciples, it was not time for them to mourn and fast (Matthew 9:15).

 The Bible tells us that, “Jesus rejoiced in spirit” (Luke 10:21).
 And the scriptures add that even before His great trial and crucifixion, Jesus praised God and “sung a hymn” after the Last supper (Matthew 26:30).